yingyed2/2048/README.md

 Project: Recreating the popular game 2048 as part of our final project for ECE-160 Spring 2025

 Description: This is a python implementation of the classic 2048 game, where players combine tiles, of powers of 2,to reach the number 2048.
-The game is played on a 4x4 grid, and tiles move in response to arrow key inputs.
+The game is played on a 4x4 grid, and tiles move in response to WASD key inputs.

 Features:
 - tile meging
-- arrow key controls for movement
+- WASD controls for movement
-- score tracking (?)
 - game over detection
 - terminal-based

 Controls:
-- Arrow keys or WASD keys
+- WASD keys
 - Tiles merge when two tiles of the same nuumber collide, doubling their value.
 - New tiles (usually 2 or 4) appear in an empty spot after every move.